wangjohn/wangjohn.github.io/_posts/2013-07-12-global-configs.md

 categories: rails gsoc
 ---

 One of the first things you learn as a programmer is that global configurations and variables are evil.
 Personally, it was hard to get someone to give me a convincing argument as to why this is true.
-In this post, I'll talk my explanation for the evils of global configs and also some instances when you might want to use them..
+In this post, I'll provide my explanation for the evils of global configs and also some instances when you might want to use them.

 ### Intro to Global Configs